 One of the hardest challenges with every customer who is new to the Patch Management feature of Client Management is when to schedule the patch window!
-Some customers already have this set-in stone and users are already used to required reboots due to applying various security updates.
-For those that require more thought due to complexity (large number of Servers that need multiple reboot times and/or end points that are preforming large processing jobs that cannot be rebooted until all rendering has completed) BCM does provide a solution to allow user input via a form.
+Some customers already have this set in stone, and users are already used to required reboots due to applying various security updates.
+For those that require more thought due to complexity (a large number of Servers that need multiple reboot times and/or endpoints that are performing large processing jobs that cannot be rebooted until all rendering has been completed), BCM does provide a solution to allow user input via a form.
 In fact, most BCM customers are not even aware that there is an “out of the box” solution to allow those device admins or users to select when and how patches will be installed.

 For those BMC Client Management (BCM) customers that own Inventory (Remedyforce customers must own at least Premium Discovery, you can create a type of survey where you can then select responses from a drop-down list or free text input fields.
 This is highly customizable to fit whatever need you may have.

 This form can be used for any number of use cases as it is extremely versatile.
 If you would like more information about BMC Client Management or any of its many abilities, please fill out the sidebar form on this page.